ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 ## 4.4 Indirect journeys

-We assume all jounneys to be direct, that means, we calculate the distance as the great circle distance.
+We assume all journeys to be direct, that means, we calculate the distance as the great circle distance.
 This is more accurate for long-haul than for short-haul, and has some considerable errors for railways (less than a factor of 2 though).
 More in Methods 4.6.

 ## 4.5 Carbon emissions